-We have responsibility for maintaining various types of grass areas which we own or are cut under agreement as described below.
+We have a responsibility to maintain various types of grass areas which we own or are cut under agreement as described below.

-Our contractors cut the verges.
-Cumbria County Council arrange cutting in rural areas.
+Our contractors cut many of the verges in towns.
+Cumbria County Council arrange all cutting in rural areas.
 The Highways Agency cut nearly all the Trunk Road grass verges and some verges are maintained by Parish Councils or Residents Groups.

 Cutting is carried out for safety not appearance and some areas are left uncut or only cut once a year to encourage wild flowers.